LukasYoder/DeviceDispatcher.jl/README.md

 Nothing else is required.

-If a GPU package **is** present in the current environment, DeviceDispatcher automatically hooks into it:
+If a GPU package **is** present in the current environment, DeviceDispatcher.jl automatically hooks into it:

 * `CUDA.jl -> CuArray`
 * `AMDGPU.jl -> ROCArray`
 * `Metal.jl -> MtlArray`
 * `oneAPI.jl -> OneArray`

 ---

 ## Quick Start